Meet the assessors

 Newcastle upon Tyne Hospitals NHS Foundation Trust

-Sophie is professor of paediatrics and immunology at Newcastle University and a practicing consultant paediatric immunologist at the Great North Children's Hospital, Newcastle upon Tyne.
-Sophie represents paediatric immunology on the QPIDS steering group, on behalf of the Royal College of Paediatrics and Child Health.
-She is also co-lead of the Genomics England Clinical Interpretation Partnership for Immune and Non-malignant Haematological Disorders.
-Sophie's research and clinical activities are geared towards improving outcomes for children with primary immunodeficiency.
+Sophie is professor of paediatrics and immunology at Newcastle University and a practising consultant paediatric immunologist at the Great North Children's Hospital, Newcastle upon Tyne.
+Her research and clinical activities are geared towards improving outcomes for children with inborn errors of immunity, from diagnosis (including genomics) to therapy (taking in precision medicine and stem cell transplantation).

 Dr Scott Hackett